 This is an innovation.
 I say that not only because Reading Law cites no authority (and offers no explanation) for extending the Nearest-Reasonable-Referent Canon to premodification as well as postmodification, and not only because I’m unaware of any previously-recognized canon of interpretation that has such an effect, but also because of the dog that didn’t bark.

 If such a canon existed, one would expect it to have been cited in, say, the dissenting opinion in Liparota.
 As you’ll recall, Liparota had to do with the scope of knowingly in the phrase whoever knowingly uses, transfers, acquires, alters, or possesses [food stamps] any manner not authorized by [law].
 The two competing interpretations are represented visually in the tree diagrams above.
-The government’s interpretation would have supported by the Nearest-Reasonable-Referent Canon, if such a canon existed.
+The government’s interpretation would have been supported by the Nearest-Reasonable-Referent Canon, if such a canon existed.
 So when the Supreme Court rejected the government’s argument by a vote of 6–2, the canon would presumably have been mentioned in the dissenting opinion—if such a canon really existed.
 But no such canon was mentioned.
 The dog didn’t bark.

 [Update: "XP", for the non-linguists in the audience, means "phrase of any type."
 A noun phrase is an NP, a verb phrase is a VP, and so on.
 "X" is a variable standing for all the possible lexical categories (aka "parts of speech") around which a phrase can be constructed.]